-Eligible operations and maintenance funding is available for the following:
+In years where operations and maintenance funding is available, the following is eligible:

 - Salaries and benefits of on-site staff, including all personnel costs directly associated with operating the building. - Building management including overhead and personnel costs that are necessary to operate the building but are not located at the site. - Project related administrative expenses such as, but not necessarily limited to accounting, audits, legal services, advertising and marketing, insurance, collection loss, and real estate taxes. - On-going maintenance expenses such as, but not necessarily limited to janitorial supplies, maintenance contracts, security. - Utility costs which are not specifically metered to an individual unit and not the responsibility of the tenant.